holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

         license=(' ')
         url='https://.. '

-This function is constant here.
+This variable is constant here.

         arch=('x86_64')